RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - Defendant: Gulam Mohammad Khan
   - Procedural History:
     - Gulam Mohammad Khan was on trial for the murder of Mohammad Abbas.
-    - The Crown sought to compel Mr. Khan’s wife, Jatun Bibi Khan, to testify against her husband.
+    - The Crown sought to compel Mr. Khan's wife, Jatun Bibi Khan, to testify against her husband.
   - Original Dispute:
     - The dispute originated from the events of 4 December 1993, when Gulam Mohammad Khan allegedly murdered Mohammad Abbas, who had been living with the Khan family.
     - The prosecution aimed to call Mrs. Khan as a witness to testify about her relationship with Abbas and the circumstances surrounding the murder.
   - Reason for Trial:
-    - The trial was convened to determine Mr. Khan’s guilt in the murder of Mohammad Abbas, with the Crown seeking to establish that the killing was not the result of a sudden loss of self-control (provocation) but rather a premeditated act of revenge.
+    - The trial was convened to determine Mr. Khan's guilt in the murder of Mohammad Abbas, with the Crown seeking to establish that the killing was not the result of a sudden loss of self-control (provocation) but rather a premeditated act of revenge.
   - Material Facts:
     - Mohammad Abbas, a friend of the Khan family, had been living with them for some time.
-During Mr. Khan’s absence in Fiji, Mrs. Khan’s relationship with Abbas grew closer, and they became sexually involved shortly before the murder.
+During Mr. Khan's absence in Fiji, Mrs. Khan's relationship with Abbas grew closer, and they became sexually involved shortly before the murder.
     - On the night of the murder, Mr. Khan allegedly caught them together and, in a fit of rage, stabbed Abbas multiple times.
-Mrs. Khan’s initial statement to the police implicated her husband, but she later indicated that she would retract some of that statement if called to testify, claiming that her involvement with Abbas was coerced.
+Mrs. Khan's initial statement to the police implicated her husband, but she later indicated that she would retract some of that statement if called to testify, claiming that her involvement with Abbas was coerced.
   - Issue Raised:
     - The central issue was whether the court should compel Mrs. Khan to testify against her husband despite her objection, balancing the harm that might be caused to the marital relationship against the need for her testimony in the interests of justice.
   - Law(s)/Statute(s) in Contention: